Sahil-Ajmera/Becoming-a-Programmer/README.md

     - Add some description if any for your code
     - Browse down and select the option "Create a new branch for this commit and start a pull request."
     - Create this pull request with name Week1 and then add me as reviewer
     - Done!
 Wait for me to review what you have done .
-If I leave a comment work on it otherwise we move to Week 2
+If I leave a comment work on it( You will recieve an email that I have left a comment or if it has been approved) otherwise we move to Week 2

 ## Resources